jialinwu17/jialinwu_new_web_2024/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Info-seeking Image Generation
-  - Scaling Laws of Image Generation
+  - Scaling Laws for Image Generation

 # Education to show in About widget
 education: